IDinsight/ask-a-question/infrastructure/demo/README.md

 2. Run `terraform init -backend-config=backend.conf` to initialize the Terraform backend and install the providers.
 3. Run `terraform plan` to view the plan.
 4. Run `terraform apply` to deploy the terraform configuration.

+## Attaching IP to the Domain
+When the infrastructure is created, a new Elastic IP is created.
+The IP needs to be associated with the domain.
+This is done in the Main IDinsight AWS Account.
+Go to route 53, Host zones.
+Look for the record and edit the IP.